iarxm/csim-man/index.md

 ### Comprehension

-Ensuring
+The following will provide an ability for situational awareness during training:

+- Understand how to navigate the simulator app to be able to locate information about heats, scores and schedules.
-- Understand the structure of the manual to quickly find reference to elements used in training briefings such at the Olympic Values.
+- Understand how to navigate the book of simulation principles to quickly find reference to elements used in training briefings such at the Olympic Values section.
-- Understand how to navigate the simulator app to comprehend the status of heats, scores and schedules.
-- Understand the sequence of heats and their expected times.
+- Thorough understanding of the draw, sequence and timing of heats.
+- Comprehend principles of simulation training.
-- Comprehend what it means principally to be an athlete with an understanding that taking on the identity of such is to imply oneself towards the ideal values of an athlete.
+- Comprehend what it means to be an athlete with an understanding that taking on the identity of such is to imply oneself towards the ideal values of an athlete.

 ### Performance

-Making the following attitudinal commitments will aid towards the psychological demands of training.
+Making the following attitudinal commitments will aid towards the psychological demands of training:

 - Undertake each next step with speed and conscientiousness.
-Emphasis being placed on returning to the beach marshal post heat and preparing for the subsequent heat.
+- On speed, emphasis being placed on returning to the beach marshal post heat and preparing for the subsequent heat.
 - Maintain alertness and be on immediate standby to a rapidly evolving plan.

 ### Recall

-Maintain recall of the following as they will act as keystone habits for more important skills and outcomes:
+The following will act as keystone habits for more entire sets of important skills and outcomes:

-- Return jersey's immediately after each heat.
-Promptly collect jersey's for the next heat.
+- Returning jersey's immediately after each heat.
+Promptly collecting jersey's for the next heat.
-    - Stay focused after the heat finishes and move rapidly to the next task.
+- Staying focused after the heat finishes and moving rapidly to the next task.
 - Choosing a different jersey colour to the previous heat.
-Avoid inquiring whether it's acceptable to wear the same jersey.
+Avoiding the temptation to ask whether it's acceptable to wear the same jersey.
 Develop the habit to change colors without hesitation.
-- Keep close awareness on time by regularly checking
+- Keep close awareness on time by habitually checking watch.

-- Maintaining a watch

 ### Equipment